TransUnion Completes Acquisition of Verisk Financial Services

 Although the regional and international role of Hong Kong is somewhat in flux, there is a place for a digital-first player with a regional scope that can meet the needs of its connected and digitally active population.

-How this market is shaped by dual-function cards.
+How the cards market is shaped by dual-function cards.

 The effect of the hugely popular Faster Payment System.